Cesarparada/Proyecto_final_Frontend/README.md

 ## 🎈 Como utilizarlo <a name="usage"></a>

-- Nos registramos como usuarios.
+- Nos registramos.
-- Nos logeamos como usuarios.
+- Nos logeamos.
-- Creamos una cita com usuarios y se nos permite, modificar y eliminar.
+- Creamos proyectos y le añadimos tareas se nos permite, modificar y eliminar.

 ## ⛏️ Built Using <a name = "built_using"></a>